chi-rb/chi-cloud/README.md

 ```
 cloud envs edit production
 ```
-Will open the configuration file to edit it using $EDITOR.
+Will open the configuration file to edit it using `$EDITOR`.

 ### Delete